British Values at Arno Vale Junior School

 Tolerance of those of different faiths and beliefs

-- We follow the Notts Agreed Syllabus for RE and use the SEAL materials to enhance PSHE teaching as well as follow our own PSHE scheme of work.
+- We follow the Notts Agreed Syllabus for RE and use the Jigsaw PSHE Scheme of Work to enhance and support our PSHE teaching.

 - The children visit places of worship that are important to different faiths as part of their religious education curriculum.